Duet3D/wiki-content/Duet3D_hardware/Duet_2_family/Duet_2_WiFi_Ethernet_Hardware_Overview.md

 The Duet 2 WiFi and Ethernet both use the same Duet 2 base controller board.
 The difference is only in the communications module.
 This base controller board has gone through a number of PCB design revisions.
 The revision number is marked on the silkscreen on the board, to the left of the large processor chip.
 The linked page has more  information on the [Version Numbering](/Duet3D_hardware/Hardware_overview#version-numbering) system.

 ## Tabs {.tabset}

+### PCB revision v1.06

+The following changes were necessary due to component availability issues, they do not result in functional changes to the design:.

+* Changed the 5V buck regulator to AP64200 due to part availability issues.
+* Various passive component changes to support the new regulator.

+In addition the following improvements to the design were made:

+* Split the 5V rail into 5V_INT and 5V_EXT. this provides additional protection to some of the more sensitive components on the board from abuse in the form or feeding >5V into a 5V pin.
+* Added TVS diodes to improve ESD protection
+* Increase the pad size for the VIN screw terminal pins

 ### PCB revision v1.05